Have you ever wondered why we set off fireworks on New Year’s Eve?

 The important lesson here is that accepting change doesn’t mean doing nothing.
 It means adapting to change and fighting new battles instead of old ones.

 4. Avoid Avoidance

 Another natural reaction to change is to stick your head in the sand.
-Coping with change can be so threatening that sometimes you just pretend it's not happening at all.

 The bank is threatening to foreclose on your house, but you leave the letters unopened and tell your family everything’s fine.
 The business is teetering on the brink of insolvency, but you breezily embark on an expensive new product launch, ignoring all the warning signs.